Levon-Petrosyan/TranslatorTask/README.md

 # TranslatorTask
 Translation test app
-This is a simple app for translation word from english into russian This app written in kotlin programing language
+This is a simple app for translation word from english into russian, This app written in kotlin programing language,
-In this app for network call i use Fuel
+In this app for network call i use Fuel, for ImageLoading Koin
-For ImageLoading Koin